Grade 4 Punctuation

 Quotations from a Text

-When your child is writing about or answering questions on a text they have read, they need to give evidence for the claims that they make.
+When your third grader is writing about or answering questions on a text they have read, they need to give evidence for the claims they make.
 Evidence is often a quotation from the text and is punctuated with quotation marks.

 There are two uses of quotation marks in this context: